Causal Consistency for Reversible Multiparty Protocols: Concluding Remarks

 \section{Concluding Remarks}

-We presented a process framework of reversible, multiparty asynchronous communication, built upon session-based concurrency.
-As illustrated in \S\,\ref{s:examp}, the distinguishing features of our framework (decoupled rollbacks and abstraction passing, including delegation) endow it with substantial expressiveness, improving on prior works.
+We have presented a process framework of reversible, multiparty protocols built upon session-based concurrency.
+As illustrated throughout the paper, the distinguishing features of our framework (decoupled rollbacks and abstraction passing, including delegation) endow it with substantial expressiveness, improving on and distinguishing it from prior works.

-Our processes/configurations are untyped, but their (reversible) behavior is governed by monitors derived from local (session) types.
-In our view, our monitored approach to reversibility is particularly appropriate for specifying and reasoning about systems with components whose behavior may not be statically analyzed (e.g., legacy components or services available as black-boxes).
+Our processes/configurations are untyped, but their (reversible) behaviour is governed by monitors derived from local (session) types.
+In our view, our monitored approach to reversibility is particularly appropriate for specifying and reasoning about systems with components whose behaviour may not be statically analyzed (e.g., legacy components or services available as black-boxes).
 A monitored approach is general enough to support also the analysis of reversible systems that combine typed and untyped components.

 We proved that our reversible semantics is \emph{causally consistent}, which ensures that reversing a computation leads to a state that could have been reached by performing only forward steps.
-The proof is challenging (and, in our view, also interesting), as we must resort to an alternative atomic semantics for rollbacks (Fig.~\ref{fig:atom}).
-We then connected reversibility at the level of process/configurations with reversibility at the level of global types, therefore linking the operational and declarative levels of abstraction typical of choreographic approaches to correctness for communication-centric software systems.
+The proof is challenging (and, in our view, also interesting), as we must resort to an alternative atomic semantics for rollbacks (Fig.~\ref{fig:atom_fwd} and~\ref{fig:atom_bk}).
+We then connected reversibility at the level of process/configurations with reversibility at the level of global types, therefore linking the operational and declarative levels of abstraction typical of multiparty sessions communication-centric software systems.